qBioTurin/SIR/ReadME.md

 on a file which contain a numeric matrix where the first column symbolize a list of time steps as a list of numbers sorting in ascending order.
-The function takes as parameters 1) a string which represents the name of the file 2) an integer that is the time we are interested in and based on which we will extract the index of the row.
-The exact value of time may not be present in the first column so the index of the row is selected as the position of the first value lower than the one passed as parameter.
-3) An integer representing the index of the column of the matrix.
+The function takes as parameters 1) a string which represents the name of the file 2) An integer representing the index of the column of the matrix.
+The index of the row will be automatically calculated using the time step of the current execution.
+The exact value of time may not be present in the first column so the index of the row is selected as the position of the first value lower.

             SIRFile:
             3,9,13